Google Tag Manager is one of the most powerful tools that you can on your website or mobile application.

 - How to install Google Tag Manager in Wix

-- Event Tracking in Google Analytics
+- Setting Up Event Tracking in Google Tag Manager

 In a nutshell, Google Tag Manager acts as a bridge between your website and your marketing scripts such as Google Analytics, Facebook pixel and many other tools that track website traffic.